Cremation

-When considering cremation it is important that you are aware of the many options available to you beyond Direct Cremation (no services or ceremonies).
+Our Clay County Funeral Home believes that when considering cremation, it is important that you are aware of the many options available to you beyond Direct Cremation (no services or ceremonies).
 Your choice of cremation does not limit your choices.
 Cremation replaces ground burial — not the funeral.

 Before cremation you can have a period of family or public viewing/visitation and a funeral service.
 After cremation you can have a memorial service at the graveside, in the funeral home, or a location of your choice.